Richard Goode

 Research Interests

-Richard’s research interests are:
+Richard’s research spans:

-• Communicating biblical research to wider non-specialist audiences and faith communities
+• Communicating biblical scholarship to non-specialist audiences

-Teaching
+Teaching Areas

-Administrative Responsibilities:
+Administrative Responsibilities

-Member – Society of Biblical Literature
+• Member, Society of Biblical Literature